Vishvasbansal/Webpages/README.md

 # Webpages
-These webpages were made as a part of my syllabus of 2nd semester
+These webpages are made as a part of my syllabus of 2nd semester